peterddrummond/xspde_matlab/doc/source/api.rst

 Graphics functions
 ~~~~~~~~~~~~~~~~~~

-.. function:: in.function(data,in)
+.. function:: in.gfunction(data,in)

     This is a cell array of graphics function handles.
-Use when a graph is needed that is a function of the observed averages.
-The default value generates all the averages that are in the simulated data.
-The input is the data array of averages, and the output is the  data array that is plotted.
+Use when a graph is needed that is a function of the data generated by xsim, as a post-processing step.
+The default value is the simulated data.
+The input is the data array of averages from xsim, including error-estimates, and the output is the  data array that is plotted.
+Any handling of error estimates must be user-provided at this stage.

-.. function:: in.xfunctions(x,in)
+.. function:: in.xfunctions(x_nd,in)

     This is a nested cell array of graphics axis transformations.
 Use when a graph is needed with an axis that is a function of the original axes.
 The default value generates all the averages that are in the simulated data.
 The input of the function is the original axis coordinates, and the output is the new coordinate set.
-Called as in.xfunctions{n}{nd} for the n-th graph and axis nd.
+Called as in.xfunctions{n}{nd}(x_nd,in) for the n-th graph and axis nd, where x_nd is a vector of axis coordinate points for that axis dimension.

 .. function:: in.compare(t,in)